 - Communications and services plantrooms.

-Cladding to the airfield systems complex is of a predominantly lightweight nature including corrugated or profiled metal cladding and aluminum composite panels.
+Cladding to the airfield systems complex is clad precast panels.

 Typically the sub-structure consists of raft slab with integral pad foundations.
 The superstructure is typically based around using vertically spanning precast load bearing walls to the perimeter taken to the underside of metal deck roofing.